What You’ll Learn 🖥️

 Single time axis

-The advantage of the single time axis is to have more space to display the data.
+The advantage of a single time axis is that it provides more space for displaying data.

 Multiple time axis

-The advantage of the multiple time axes is to make it easier to read time-related information.
+The advantage of multiple time axes is that it makes time-related information easier to read.

 Time axis type

-You can show either absolute or relative time in the Time display option (in the case of the Vertical recorder in the vertical direction) for each graph.
-Click on any graph to select it and then use the selector to make your choice.
+You can display either absolute or relative time using the Time display option (for the vertical recorder, this applies to the vertical direction) for each graph.
+Click on any graph to select it, then use the selector to make your choice.
 The following options are available:

 Relative